viralemergence/tatat/README.md

 TATAT is a Dockerized tool for generating an annotated transcriptome from raw RNA-seq data.
 It leverages several open-source bioinformatic tools, that are well established for transcriptome generation, and provides python and bash scripts to coordinate these tools and parse their output.
 Consequently, it can be used to create reproducible workflows that run in high-performance computing (HPC) environments, reducing transcriptome generation runtime from days to hours.
 It also has been shown to work well with non-model organisms.
 <br><br>
 ### Acquiring TATAT
-The Docker image for TATAT is available at: url_address.
+The Docker image for TATAT is available here in the [GitHub registry](https://github.com/viralemergence/tatat/pkgs/container/transcriptome-assembly-thinning-annotation-tool).
 Once downloaded it is immediately ready to use with Docker.
 However, it can be used by Singularity as well if converted to a ".sif", which is done automatically if downloaded via the "singularity pull" command:
 ```
-singularity pull tatat.sif docker://alexanderbrown1313/transcriptome-assembly-thinning-annotation-tool:latest
+singularity pull tatat.sif docker://ghcr.io/viralemergence/transcriptome-assembly-thinning-annotation-tool:latest
 ```
 If a user wishes to generate the Docker image locally, the github repo should be cloned and within the repo folder the following command run:
 ```